 Your Jam Packed Schedule

 The day starts very, very early.
 The sun starts to rise as you head to the gym.
 By the time you get home, the kids need to wake up for school.
 You shower before firing up your computer.
-You quickly scan email, check your calendar and then get to work.
+Next, you quickly scan email, check your calendar and then get to work.

 The next morning you wake up ready to do this all over again.